C0ll1nDr4k3/discrete-speak/README.md

 ## Usage

-`discrete-speak` has two pipelines: a trading pipeline and a training pipeline.
+`discrete-speak` will have two pipelines: an inference (online) pipeline and a training (offline) pipeline.